Approximating the Little Grothendieck Problem over the Orthogonal and Unitary Groups: Open Problems and Future Work

 A natural extension is to consider the little Grothendieck problem (\ref{eq_QFOG}) over other groups of matrices.
 One interesting extension would be to consider the special orthogonal group $S\OOO_d$ and the special unitary group $S\UUU_d$, these seem more difficult since they are not described by quadratic constraints.~\footnote{The additional constraint that forces a matrix to be in the special orthogonal or unitary group is having determinant equal to $1$ which is not quadratic.}

 In some applications, like Synchronization~\cite{Bandeira_Singer_Spielman_OdCheeger,ASinger_2011_angsync} (a similar problem to Orthogonal Procrustes) and Common Lines~\cite{ASinger_YShkolnisky_commonlines}, the positive semidefiniteness condition is not natural.
 It would be useful to better understand approximation algorithms for a version of~(\ref{eq_QFOG}) where $C$ is not assumed to be positive semidefinite.
 Previous work in the special case $d=1$, \cite{Nemirovski_etal_losinglogEllipsoids,Charikar_littleGrothendieck,Alon_etal_generalGrothendieck} for $\OOO_1$ and~\cite{So_Zhang_Ye_QuadSDPrelax} for $\UUU_1$, suggest that it is possible to obtain an approximation ratio for (\ref{eq_QFOG}) depending logarithmically on the size of the problem.
+Moreover, for $\OOO_1$, the logarithmic term is known to be needed in general~\cite{Alon_etal_generalGrothendieck}.

 It would also be interesting to understand whether the techniques in \cite{NAlon_ANaor_2006} can be adapted to obtain an approximation algorithm to the bipartite Grothendieck problem over the orthogonal group; this would be closer in spirit to the non commutative Grothendieck inequality~\cite{Naor_etal_NCGI}.